Skip to content

 Added in version 1.1.13

-Batch writes multiple data points.
+Writes multiple data points in a batch.
 Parameters are as follows:

 points list Required Array of data points